example42/example42.github.io/_posts/2022-08-07-puppet-evaluation-error-unknown-resource-type.md

 The important information here is:

 - we are using the module puppet/openvpn (Here 'puppet' is the user name on the Forge of the Vox Pupuli community of modules authors)
-- This module depends on 2 additions modules: puppetlabs/concat and puppetlabs/stdlib, they are both from the 'puppetlabs' Forge user, which is the Puppet company itself)
+- This module depends on 2 additional modules: puppetlabs/concat and puppetlabs/stdlib, they are both from the 'puppetlabs' Forge user, which is the Puppet company itself)

 So, in order to use the puppet/openvpn module we also need the puppetlabs/concat and puppetlabs/stdlib modules.